pingbit/imagefap_scraper/README.md

 # imagefap_scraper
-A web scraper for imagefap, scraping galleries.
+A web scraper for imagefap, with features:

+- Scraping of single, or multiple, galleries.
+- Scraping of every gallery on a category page.
+- Parallel scraping of images withing each gallery scraped.
+- Storage as human-readable, or using gallery and image `IDs`.

+See the examples below for more information.

 ## Examples

 **Example 1)** Download all images from a single gallery.
-The `-v` argument enables verbose printing, and the `p` argument enables parallelism.
+The `-v` argument enables verbose printing, and the `-p` argument enables parallelism.
 ```
 python imagefap_scraper.py --gallery_urls 'http://www.imagefap.com/pictures/123/BLAH-BLAH' -v -p
 ```

 **Example 2)** Download all images from two galleries.
-The `-v` argument enables verbose printing, and the `p` argument enables parallelism.
 ```
 python imagefap_scraper.py --gallery_urls 'http://www.imagefap.com/gallery.php?gid=1234' 'http://www.imagefap.com/gallery.php?gid=12345' -v -p
 ```